Equality, diversity and inclusion is making sure no one feels left out at work.

 The commonly under-utilised ‘flexible working’ policies should be more widely used, and more time invested in considering how specific jobs/job roles could be applied.

-4. Accountability for all leaders; responsibility to ensure the organisation can attain and retain a diverse workforce inclusively falls with its leaders.
+Responsibility to ensure the organisation can attain and retain a diverse workforce inclusively falls with its leaders.
 As such, all team leaders should be measured and performance in this category held as a KPI.

 Without accountability the whole circle collapses.
 Leadership positions should model inclusive behaviours and promote inclusive communication.
 Line managers and HR business partners have an obligation to actively seek out employees who may be becoming excluded and attempt to correct this.